 The Andropause Symptoms That All Men Need to Know

-Men and women both are familiar with menopause, or the so-called “Change of Life” that women go through.
-Hot flashes, sleep disorders, loss of libido are just some of the symptoms that women must endure as their hormonal levels drop as they age beyond their child-bearing years.
+Men and women both are familiar with menopause, or the so-called “Change of Life,” that women go through.
+Hot flashes, sleep disorders, and loss of libido are just some of the symptoms that women must endure as their hormonal levels drop as they age beyond their child-bearing years.

 Andropause is the name given to the range of symptoms from lack of strength and vitality to decreased sexual function that men experience due to age-related hormone decline.

 Low Testosterone and Andropause

 The most important male hormone, or androgen, is testosterone.
 Your body’s ability to produce testosterone reaches its peak when you are about eighteen.
 For the most part, testosterone production stays close to that maximum throughout your twenties.

 Testosterone production begins to drop as you hit your thirties and forties slowly.
 When you are in your seventies and eighties, your testosterone level will likely be half what it was when you were in your twenties, and you will certainly feel the difference!

 DHEA is another important androgen related to vitality and peak performance.
 As your testosterone and DHEA levels start to decline, that is when you will begin to experience the symptoms of andropause.